Modrinth Modpacks¶

 Ignore missing files¶

 Some mods, such as MCInstance Loader, use temporary files from the modpack and delete them when finished.
-In order to avoid the installer from detecting the absent file(s) and re-installing, those files can be ignored by passing a comma or newline delimited list to MODRINTH_IGNORE_MISSING_FILES
+In order to avoid the installer from detecting the absent file(s) and re-installing, those files can be ignored by passing a comma, newline delimited list or, a file globbing pattern to MODRINTH_IGNORE_MISSING_FILES.

 Example